 - for convenience, there is onsite contracted laboratory services and a full pharmacy (separate charges apply for these services and are billed to the student health insurance).

-The availability of an on campus Health Services assures confidentiality for all students, provides easy, convenient access to health care and allows for minimal disruption to student academic activities.
+The availability of an on campus Health and Wellness assures confidentiality for all students, provides easy, convenient access to health care and allows for minimal disruption to student academic activities.

 Health Services Fee Schedule